kristoferek/todo-list-app/docs/index.md

   -  should add a new todo to the model
   -  should remove an entry from the model

-During writing additional test for stayling of checkbox state I found **bug**.
+During writing additional test for styling of checkbox state I found **bug**.
 There was  impropriate ID declaration in `<label>` selector preventing proper element styling

 ## Bug fixing
 I corrected following: